 The just-released Spring 2008 issue of The American Scholar, contains a timely article by the New Zealand scholar Brian Boyd.
-In the online article The Art of Literature and the Science of Literature, Boyd wants to return literary scholarship to once again studying the “artfulness of literary art,” a topic I discussed in a recent post.
+Boyd wants to return literary scholarship to once again studying the “artfulness of literary art,” a topic I discussed in a recent post.
 But interestingly, Boyd wants to bring concepts from science into play as part of his strategy to reclaim literature for the arts.

 Stories can offer so much pleasure that studying them hardly seems like work.
 Literary scholars have often sought to allay unease at being paid to enjoy the frissons of fiction by investigating literature as a form of history or moral education.
 And since the late 1960s, academic literature departments have tried especially to stress criticism as critique, as an agent of social transformation.

 For the last few decades, indeed, scholars have been reluctant to deal with literature as an art—with the imaginative accomplishment of a work or the imaginative feast of responding to it—as if to do so meant privileging elite capacities and pandering to indulgent inclinations.
 Many critics have sought to keep literary criticism well away from the literary and instead to arraign literature as largely a product of social oppression, complicit in it or at best offering a resistance already contained.

 Literary academics have also been reluctant to deal with science, except to fantasize that they have engulfed and disarmed it by reducing it to “just another narrative,” or to dismiss it with a knowing sneer as presupposing a risibly naïve epistemological realism.
 They have not only denied the pleasure of art and the power of science, but like others in the humanities and social sciences, they have also denied that human nature exists, insisting against the evidence that culture and convention make us infinitely malleable.